 Family: son of Dennis and Ellen Heenan, of Attercliffe, Sheffield.

-France: Martinsart British Cemetery.
+He is buried in the Martinsart British Cemetery, France.
 Grave ref I. A. 1.

 Born: Barony, Glasgow, Lanark